Automations

 ]

-The on.condition field filters which mutations activate the trigger.
-All condition fields must match for the trigger to fire:
+The `on.condition` field filters which mutations activate the automation.
+All condition fields must match for the automation to fire:

 on: {